Our FAQs; All the most Frequently Asked Questions about the Bridgwater Carnival, Concerts and Procession.

 We do not allow dogs in the grandstands for the reasons stated above.

-Grandstands seats for the 2024 procession will be available from our online shop early in the new year, check on our online Shop.
+Grandstands seats for the 2024 procession are nearly sold out.
+Order from our online shop early in the new year for 2025, check on our online Shop.

 The date of the Carnival Concerts are governed by the Bridgwater Fair which precedes it, the four day Fair always starts on the last Wednesday in September each year followed by the concert on the following Monday, so for 2024 the Concerts start on Monday 30th September for 12 nights (excluding Sunday).
 Massive changes are planned for the Town Hall starting in 2024 so we have to wait to see what seating will be available.
-Tickets will be available probably June for 2024, when available they will be available from our online Shop.
+Tickets are available now from our online Shop.

 We do and it can be found on our Polices page Access Statement